asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 tags: ['code kata']
 ---

-It is common for teams who are responsible for a large amount of legacy, poorly written code to not improve it over time.
+It is common for teams to not improve the quality of code they are responsible for over time.
 There are a lot of factors at work to keep teams churning in a poorly written codebase.
 They may lack the necessary experience to write clean code and unit tests and don't have opportunities to practice these techniques.
-Often there are schedule pressures in their organizations that create stress which prevents teams from improving the codebase.
+Often there are schedule pressures in their organizations which creates stress on the developers preventing them from improving the codebase.
 There are some cases where developers just don't see the value in code quality or believe software design and quality is entirely subjective.
-It has been my experience working in these organizations that no one is talking about the quality of the code or how to improve it over time.
+It has been my experience working in these organizations that no one talks about the quality of the code or how to improve it over time.
 Everyone is working in a reactive manner just trying to get something that "works" into production however they can manage to do it.
 While this is a bad place for any development organization to be, the situation can be improved.

 If you are a member of one of these teams you want to start sending the message that "working code" is not finished.
 Code needs to convey its intent in the clearest possible manner.
 It needs to be easy to change and it needs to have unit tests so that developers have confidence in their changes.
-It needs to be in a state that enables continuous refactoring so that it is always remains easy to change and has clear intentions.
+It needs to be in a state that enables continuous refactoring so that it always remains easy to change and has clear intentions.

 ## Reading